orion-cirb/QuPath_Emeu/README.md

 ### Plugin description

+Version 1:
 * Divide each epidermis/dermis annotation provided in 10 segments of equal length
 * Detect nuclei and cells in each segment with Stardist

+Version 2:
+* Speed up skeletonization using CluPath instead of ImageJ

 ### Dependencies